Remarks on soft ball packings in dimensions 2 and 3: Introduction

+We cannot resist to raise the problem of finding the largest soft density of lattice packings (resp., packings) of soft balls of radii $1+\lambda$ with soft parameter $\lambda$ for given $\lambda>0$ in $\Eu^3$.

-\begin{Problem} Prove or disprove that there exists $\lambda_0>0$ such that for any $0<\lambda \leq \lambda_0$, among all packings of soft balls with soft parameter $\lambda$ in $\Eu^3$, the soft density function has a maximum at the corresponding FCC lattice. \end{Problem}
+\begin{Conjecture} Prove the existence of $\lambda_0>0$ such that for any $0<\lambda \leq \lambda_0$, among all lattice packings (resp., packings) of soft balls of radii $1+\lambda$ with soft parameter $\lambda$ in $\Eu^3$, the soft density function has a maximum at the corresponding FCC lattice. \end{Conjecture}

 \begin{Remark} We note that the method of the proof of Theorem~\ref{thm:localmaximum} presented in Section~\ref{local-max} works under two conditions: every facet of the Dirichlet-Voronoi cell of a ball belongs to a minimal vector of the lattice, and that the symmetry group of the lattice acts transitively on the faces.
 Thus, Theorem~\ref{thm:localmaximum} holds also for all known densest lattice packings, namely for the $D_4, D_5, E_6, E_7, E_8$ lattices and the Leech lattice. \end{Remark}